 The 1911 is probably the most beloved design of gun-designing legend John Moses Browning.
-It was used in both World Wars as the standard issue sidearm, as well as Korea and Vietnam.
-It was also used in several other wars, as a non standard sidearm.
+It was used in both World Wars as the standard-issue sidearm, as well as in Korea and Vietnam.
+It was also used in several other wars, as a nonstandard sidearm.
 It has been used in sport shooting for over a century.
 It is the official firearm of Utah.
-The 1911 even shot down a enemy airplane during World War 2.
-More then 100 years old, and it is still one of the most common handgun platforms on the market today, with nearly every major firearms manufacturer offering a 1911 of some sort, and new ones hitting the market all the time.
+The 1911 even shot down an enemy airplane during World War 2.
+More than 100 years old, it is still one of the most common handgun platforms on the market today, with nearly every major firearms manufacturer offering a 1911 of some sort, and new ones hitting the market all the time.
 It may be safe to say, that the 1911 is the most loved semi-auto handgun of all time, and certainly the most iconic.

-One of the big wins for Colt came during the 1910 testings which were attended by John Browning.
-6000 rounds were fired from a single pistol over two days.
-When the pistol would begin to grow hot, the shooter would dunk the pistol under water to cool it.
+One of the big wins for Colt came during the 1910 testings, which were attended by John Browning.
+Six thousand rounds were fired from a single pistol over two days.
+When the pistol would begin to grow hot, the shooter would dunk the pistol underwater to cool it.
 After 6000 rounds, the Colt had no reported malfunctions.
 On the other hand, the Savage had 37.

-The Colt was formally adopted by the US Army on March 29th 1911.
-The Marines and Navy formally adapted the 1911 in 1913.
+The Colt was formally adopted by the US Army on March 29th, 1911.
+The Marines and Navy formally adopted the 1911 in 1913.
 And thus, a legend was born.

 We first see the 1911 used in battle towards the end of the conflicts in the Philippines.
 As a matter of fact, a painting of the last battle in the Philippines, the battle of Bud Bagask, shows a 1911 in use.
 It was also used in 1916 during the "Mexican Expedition."

-Probably the most famous uses of the 1911 during WW1 was when Alvin York used one to shoot and kill 6 German soldiers who charged him when he ran out of rifle ammunition while single-handedly taking out a German machine-gun nest in October of 1918.
+Probably the most famous use of the 1911 during WWI was when Alvin York used one to shoot and kill six German soldiers who charged him when he ran out of rifle ammunition while single-handedly taking out a German machine-gun nest in October of 1918.
 At the end of the battle, York and his seven men had captured 132 men and 35 machine guns.

 Battlefield experience during WW1 led to some changes to the 1911 design in the 1920s.
-These changes can go unnoticed to a untrained eye.
+These changes can go unnoticed by an untrained eye.
 The modified pistol, dubbed M1911A1, had a shorter trigger, cutouts behind the trigger, an arched mainspring housing, longer grip safety spur, shorter hammer spur, wider front sight, and a different grip checkering pattern.
-Guns with serial number higher then 700,000 are the newer M1911A1, where serial numbers lower than 700,000 are the older standard M1911.
+Guns with serial numbers higher than 700,000 are the newer M1911A1, whereas serial numbers lower than 700,000 are the older standard M1911.

-By the end of WW2 so many 1911 pistols had been built that the Government canceled all post war contracts, and chose to rebuild guns coming back from the battle fields.
-Guns coming back from battle went to arsenals to be rebuild.
+By the end of WW2, so many 1911 pistols had been built that the government canceled all post-war contracts, and chose to rebuild guns coming back from the battlefields.
+Guns coming back from battle went to arsenals to be rebuilt.
 Guns that were beyond fixing were parted out and used for donors for other guns.
-These guns were sand blasted and parkerized instead of being blued.
+These guns were sandblasted and parkerized instead of being blued.

 The 1911 was also used in other countries, including Argentina, Brazil, Canada, Mexico, Germany, Norway, Philippines, Poland, Spain, China, South Korea, South Vietnam, the Soviet Union, the UK, and quite a few others.